raiscui/tauri-plugin-macos-permissions/README.md

 > This plugin only works on tauri v2, if you need the v1 plugin, feel free to submit a PR!

-Accessibility and full disk access for macOS can be checked and requested.
+Check and request macOS permissions to accessibility and full disk access.

 https://github.com/user-attachments/assets/547a920c-29ef-4cd4-bba7-3e58c3f3bcd0